 What circumstances would one forego fundraising and reinvest profits back into the company?

 Sirk: It comes down to the type of company you have.
 If you have the ability to slowly grow, while putting money back towards the business, you can circumvent fundraising.
 If you need significant investment on the front-end, due to a market opportunity or accelerated business strategy.

-More questions on VC funding?
-Share them in the comments section below or contact Early Growth Financial Services for a free 30-minute financial consultation.
+More questions on VC funding or how to pitch to venture capitalist?
+Contact Early Growth Financial Services for a free 30-minute financial consultation.